-Vanessa Godden is a queer Indo-Caribbean and Euro-Canadian artist, educator, and curator.
-They are based in Pickering, the traditional territory of the Mississauga’s of Scugog Island First Nations, the Anishinaabe, the Chippewa, the Haudenosaunee and the Wendat peoples.
+Vanessa Godden (they, them) is a queer Indo-Caribbean and Euro-Canadian artist, educator, and curator.
+They are based in Tsí Tkarón:to/Toronto, the traditional territory of the Anishinaabe, including Mississaugas of the Credit, Chippewa, Haudenosaunee, and Wendat peoples.
 Godden’s transdisciplinary practice explores how personal histories and the body in relation to geographic space can be conveyed through oral and somatic storytelling in art.
-They draw from their multi-ethnic diasporic experiences navigating the world to build multi-sensory performances, videos, sound installations, book art pieces, and net-art that unfurl the impacts of trauma on the body, connections to community, and tethers to culture.
+They draw from their multi-ethnic diasporic experiences to build multi-sensory performances, videos, sound installations, book art pieces, and net-art that unfurl the impacts of trauma on the body, connections to community, and tethers to culture.

 Pronouns: they, them, theirs

 Homepage image: 'Bite Your Tongue', 40 min live performance, curry powder, chilli powder, eggshells with personal journal entries written on them, pomegranates, saliva, 2019, photograph by Kelvin Lau.